 - Assessing the testing state of the software

-Key benefits of Test automation of an Insurance application:
+Key benefits of Test Automation of an Insurance application:

 - Consistency: Continuous testing is required to ensure whether the application is working even after modification of the functionalities or not.
-It is possible with the help of automation testing which runs a test suite without manual errors.
+This is possible with the help of automation testing which runs a test suite without manual errors.

 - Automation becomes highly scalable and is easy to maintain.

-Challenges in an Insurance Application Testing
+Challenges in Insurance Application Testing

 The above image shows a few challenges.